Top Container Management Tools

 docker swarm container tool

 Swarm is a great choice for teams already embedded in the Docker ecosystem who want to scale containerized applications without the complexity of Kubernetes.
 It’s perfect for proof-of-concept projects, small-scale production workloads, and local development environments.
 A proper web development workflow makes the application development productive and speeds up the overall proecess.
+Small teams and developers who want native Docker support with simpler orchestration and easier learning curve.

 Key Features: